BejaLab/opsintools/README.md

 ## opsinmap3d

 Opsin homology based on protein structures.
 The input is an opsin structure in PDB format and a suitable reference dataset (can be dowloaded from [opsintools-build](https://github.com/BejaLab/opsintools-build/releases)), the output is the mapping between positions in the query and the positions in the reference in the transmembrane regions.
-The output directory will contain:
+Both the CLI and the API generate output files located in the specified directory:

 * `aln_to_ref.txt` - alignment of the query to the reference
 * `trimmed.pdb` - trimmed query structure